2020 Best Invention

 Read more Google reviews ⇾

-Finding Out Who Owns Your Loan
+How Do You Find Out Who Owns Your Loan?

 If you recently purchased your home and you haven’t received anything in the mail about your loan having been sold or transferred, you should check your closing document or your online portal.
 Your mortgage servicer and their contact information, including a primary telephone number, should be listed on those documents.